jonsb-coding/Weather_Data_Pull/README.md

 # python_api_challenge

-#### WetherPy Desctiption
+#### WeatherPy Desctiption

 This code will
- > First compile a list of latitude and longitude and find the location name.
+ First compile a list of latitude and longitude and find the location name.

- > Run requests from the open weather map and collect data on...
+ Run requests from the open weather map and collect data on...

    * Name
    * Latitude